hvlkk/Guidely/README.md

 Notable features include:

-- Live location tracking for the guide of a tour, allowing users to follow along a tour at their own pace
+- Live location tracking for guides, allowing users to follow tours at their own pace.
-- Voice chat during tours, enabling users to listen to tour guides uninterrupted by crowdy places and outside noises
+- Voice chat during tours, enabling users to listen to guides without interruption from noisy environments.
-- Text chatting during tours, in order to allow for a more interactive experience
+- Text chat during tours for a more interactive user experience.
-- Quizzes curated by the tour guide can be taken following the successful conclusion of a tour session
+- Quizzes created by the tour guide, available after a tour session.
-- Tour recommendation algorithm based on multiple factors
+- Tour recommendation algorithm based on various factors.
-- A custom web server, which allows administrators of the application to approve/reject tour guide applications
+- Custom web server for administrators to manage tour guide applications.

 ## Installation